drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ---

-## But is this realy a problem?
+## But is this really a problem?

 "Nobody can access my docker service or server"

-"My servers security is hackerproof! nobody can gain access to it!"
+"My server's security make my server hackerproof!
+Nobody can gain access to it!"

 ---

 ## Yes, it can be/is a problem!

 - First rule of security: Never have just one layer of security.
-- If someone gains access to the docker service, they own your server.
+- If someone gain access to the docker service, they own your server.
 - If "they" can manipulate the creation of a container, they own the server.
 - It's easy to expose the docker service as a network service.
 - People make mistakes